-Research proposal (15%), due September 27th by 9am EST
+Research proposal (15%), due October 5th by 9am EST

-This should set out the basic aims of the research topic and the research questions to be explored.
+Initial plans will be discussed in class and the preliminary proposal should set out the basic aims of the research topic and the research questions to be explored.
 Bullet points can be used to set out information.

 Word limit 1500 words + a bibliography of items cited.